GSA-TTS/identity-dev-docs/_pages/security-events.md

 #### Successful response

-A successful SET submission will receive an empty response body with an 202 "Accepted" status.
+A successful SET submission will receive an empty response body with a 202 "Accepted" status.

 ```
 HTTP/1.1 202 Accepted